Sangarshanan/Data-visualization/README.md

 # Data-visualization
-Ananlysis and Visualization of several datasets from various online resources
+Analysis and Visualization of several datasets from various online resources

-(To be be updated continuously)